 What do the porters carry?
 What is the correct porter weight?

-Your porter bags should be of a soft material “duffel bag” or rucksack variety and should not be a suitcase or hardbodied metal case.
-Furthermore they should only weigh around 12 kg when packed for the acclimitisation phase of the climb.
 On all our high altitude expeditions we have found this weight to be ample and usually everybody can plan to take only enough clothes and equipment needed for the limited time spend at the higher camps.
 Please bear in mind that on top of your load, porters will also have to carry a share of the food, kitchen equipment, camping equipment and their own survival gear.
-Your Sirdar and expedition leader will organise the loads and number of porters needed to move your equipment up and down the mountain for you.
+Your Sirdar and expedition leader will organise the loads and number of porters/yaks needed to move your equipment up and down the mountain for you.

-Inside the porter bag should be a change of clothing, your clothing for higher up the mountain, a sleeping mat (thermarest), sleeping bag, personal toiletries etc. (see equipment list).
+Inside the porter/yak bag should be a change of clothing, your clothing for higher up the mountain, a sleeping mat (thermarest), sleeping bag, personal toiletries etc. (see equipment list).
+Please do not worry about the packing arrangements, as all of this will be explained in-situ when you are on the mountains.

 How warm does my sleeping bag need to be?